 - Give your dog anise extract, or drizzle it on their food.

 Since your dog can only handle anise in moderation, you might want to save it for special occasions or use it as a reward for training milestones.
 For example, if your dog masters the behavior that you’ve been working on for the past few weeks, you could treat them to a dose of anise.
-You could also give your dog a little anise when you cook with this spice–just don’t give them too much as it may cause upset stomach and even diarrhea.
+You could also give your dog a little anise when you cook with this spice—again, just don’t give them too much as it may cause upset stomach and even diarrhea.
 Humans make essential oil from anise but experts do not recommend this for dogs.

 How Does Your Dog React When They Eat Anise Seeds?

-Every dog reacts a little differently.
-Some dogs get excited and start jumping around, running around the house, and going crazy in the backyard while using their wireless dog fence systems can get even more useful.
+Every dog reacts a little differently to anise.
+Some dogs get excited and start jumping around, running around the house, and going crazy in the backyard—this is where wireless dog fence systems can get even more useful.
 Your dog might engage in silly antics that you wouldn’t see otherwise.
 Other dogs chill out and lie around the house, enjoying the mild sedative effect.
 Still, other dogs don’t have much of a reaction.
 If your dog doesn’t seem to react to it, you could feed them a little more, but don’t give them a huge dose.
 Anise just might not be the right ingredient for your dog.

 Once you’ve given your dog anise the first time, use their reaction to gauge how you’ll use anise in the first place.
 If your dog mellows out when they take anise, it might relieve your dog’s anxiety in stressful situations.
 On the other hand, anise could help your dog perk up and get more exercise.